Airports are preparing for a crush of passengers as holiday air travel in 2021 is expected to approach pre-pandemic levels.

 The Centers for Disease Control and Prevention urged people to delay travel until they were fully vaccinated.
 If that's not possible, they should get tested one to three days before their trip.

 Given the high quality of cabin air and the various safety measures in place, there is "very low" risk of contracting COVID-19 on board a plane, according to the International Air Transport Association, which represents airlines around the world.

 What studies have found:

-Researchers said factors that may prevent transmission on planes include the airflow in the cabin from the ceiling to the floor, and all passengers wearing face coverings.
+Researchers have said factors that may prevent transmission on planes include the airflow in the cabin from the ceiling to the floor and all passengers wearing face coverings.

 Carriers like American Airlines have been touting the use of high-efficiency particulate air (HEPA) filters on board that capture “at least 99.97% of airborne microbes by circulating the cabin air once every 2 to 4 minutes.”

-A recent paper by Arnold Barnett, a statistics professor at the MIT Sloan School of Management in Cambridge, Massachusetts, looked at the probability of an air traveler contracting COVID-19 from a nearby passenger while sitting in economy class on a two-hour domestic U.S. flight.
+A paper by Arnold Barnett, a statistics professor at the MIT Sloan School of Management in Cambridge, Massachusetts, looked at the probability of an air traveler contracting COVID-19 from a nearby passenger while sitting in economy class on a two-hour domestic U.S. flight.
 He assumed everyone was wearing masks.